rancher/docs/content/rancher/v2.x/en/project-admin/tools/logging/_index.md

 You can configure logging at either [cluster level]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/tools/logging/) or project level.

 - Cluster logging writes logs for every pod in the cluster, i.e. in all the projects.
-For [RKE clusters]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters), it also writes logts for all the Kubernetes system components.
+For [RKE clusters]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters), it also writes logs for all the Kubernetes system components.

 - Project logging writes logs for every pod in that particular project.